vertexclique/zor/README.md

 # Zor

 Benchmarking is difficult, "zor" creates a baseline for that.
-Zor is for properly running
+Zor is for properly running Rust benchmarks.
+And it is a benchmark utility for cargo benchmarks.

 Clone the repo and then: